 Resource Sharing

 This gets to one of the most attractive parts of community.
 Resource sharing can provide a high quality of life at much less expense than it would take for an individual or family to own and maintain all the material comforts and possessions on their own.
 Of course, it only works if everyone keeps the group’s agreements about shared items.
 There’s an adage that applies particularly to the tricky topic of resource sharing: if you fail to plan, you plan to fail.
 While there is plenty of good will and generous intent to go around in the forming phase, there will come a time when this gets strained.
 It helps to remember that human nature is complex.
 Even with the best of intentions, misunderstandings occur.
-As much as you may hate the tediousness of creating a written document, it is important to spell out the details.
-Here’s our template for helping you write up your group’s agreements:
+As much as you may dread the tediousness of creating written agreements about resource sharing, spelling out the details can prevent conflict.
+Here are our guidelines for writing up your group’s agreements:

 Membership Selection Process (Joining & Leaving)

 It is important to be clear about requirements so that prospective members have clear expectations about a path to long-term membership.
 It needs to be written, so it can feel consistent and fair.
 One person may have more openness and want to invite in all their friends, while others may be more cautious and careful about who is included and what they bring to the group.
 It’s important to agree on a process that everyone can live with.
 Some of the following list is based on Jonah Mesritz’ community guidelines as described on episode 6 of the Inside Community podcast.
-Here’s our template for helping you write up your group’s agreements:
+Here are our guidelines for writing up your group’s agreements:

 Conflict Management

 What is your planned conflict management strategy?
-See our notes from a talk by Diana Leafe Christian on resolving the three types of conflict in ICs.
-ICmatch created a summary that details several available options for group processes, some of which focus on conflict management.
-The page on personality types can also be helpful to your group in understanding each other.
+The page linked below points to three helpful resources: (a) notes from a talk by Diana Leafe Christian on resolving conflict in ICs, (b) a summary of group processes that focus on conflict management, and (c) a page on personality types to help your group in understanding each other.
 Opposite temperament styles can cause division and difficulty, but by reading up on the strengths of other styles, the differences can be valued as bringing balance and important alternative perspectives.
+Here are our guidelines for writing up your group’s agreements:

 Cohesion-building (Getting Along)

-Here’s our template for helping you write up your group’s agreements:
+Here are our suggestions for helping you write up your group’s agreements about maintaining good vibes and harmony: